Business Entities for Texas Physicians

 A professional association is an organization designed expressly to provide professional services, including medicine, osteopathy, podiatry, dentistry, and other forms of medical care.
 PAs are owned by professionals who are licensed in the services the association provides.

 A PA does not provide limited liability protection to its members for their own errors, debts, obligations, etc. However, individual members do have limited liability against issues that arise from the actions of other members, such as malpractice claims, debts, etc.

 Professional Corporations (PC)

 A professional corporation, or PC, is a distinction set under Texas law to a corporation that provides professional services that would require a license.
+PCs are typically utilized for licensed providers other than physicians.
 General business corporations are not permitted under state law to provide licensed medical services, and as such, the PC distinction is necessary for medical practices to incorporate within the state.

 PCs enjoy limited liability, meaning the corporation, not individual members, are held liable in the event of a lawsuit or claim.
 In addition, they can also reduce their tax obligations by providing certain benefits to their employees, such as insurance.

 Professional Limited Liability Companies (PLLC)

 A PLLC is a limited liability company that provides professional services.
 It operates just as any other LLC would, i.e. it passes tax obligations on to its shareholders, limits liability to individual members due to business operations, etc. The main distinction is that it must be owned and governed by professional individuals or organizations.

 In a partnership, the entity itself is not taxed, and it does not bear tax liability for business operations.
 As such, those obligations are passed on to the partners.
 An exception to this is a limited liability partnership (LLP), in which partners are not liable for the errors or debts of others in the partnership.